WangLabTHU/MeConcord/README.md

 # MeConcord
-* MeConcord is a method used to investigate local read-level DNA methylation patterns for intermediately methylated regions with bisulfite sequencing data.
+* _MeConcord_ is a method used to investigate local read-level DNA methylation patterns for intermediately methylated regions with bisulfite sequencing data.
 * Intermediately methylated regions occupy a significant fraction of the whole genome and are markedly associated with epigenetic regulations or cell-type deconvolution of bulk data.
 However, these regions show distinct methylation patterns corresponding to different biological mechanisms.
 Although there have been some metrics developed for investigating these regions, the poor perfor-mance in antagonizing noises limits the utility for distinguishing distinct methylation patterns.
-* We proposed a method, MeConcord, with two metrics measuring local methylation con-cordance across reads and CpGs, respectively, with Hamming distance.
+* We proposed a method, _MeConcord_, with two metrics measuring local methylation concordance across reads and CpGs, respectively, with Hamming distance.
 MeConcord showed the most robust performance in distinguishing distinct methylation patterns (identical, uniform, and disor-dered) compared with other metrics.

 # Installation
 * MeConcord is implemented by Python and compatible with both Python 2 and Python 3.